victoriapham1/saddle-and-sirloin-tracker/README.md

 # README
-saddle-and-sirloin-tracker

 ## Introduction

 This ia an application that assists in managing user attendance of organization events as well as all users within the organization.
-It offers features to view events through Google Calendar API and user authentication with Google Oauth.
+It offers features to view and interact with announcements and events through Google Calendar API and user authentication with Google Oauth.
+Users are able to sign-in to events via automitcally generated QR codes and have their attendance tallied and compared to the points baseline.
+For additional security, a queue system is implemented, allowing officers to approve new users after creation of an account or the start of a new year.

 ## Requirements